cj1128/handmade-hero/README.md

 ### Day 104: Switching to Y-is-up Render Targets

 - Switch to Y-up render targets.
 I don't need to do anything cause I did this long before.

+### Day 105: Cleaning Up the Renderer API

+- Pull out render api
+  - Remove `PushPiece`
+  - Make alignment baked in the bitmap
+  - Remove `entityZC`
+  - Unify v2 offset and offsetZ into v3 offset
+  - `PushBitmap` should accept a v4 color